Estimated reading time: 7 1/2 minutes

 Our topic today is one that actually comes up frequently.
 It’s how to navigate California online sales tax.

 California has an incredibly large and complicated tax system.
 Given that it has one of the largest GDPs in the world (approximately $3 trillion in 2020 and ranking close to nations like Japan and Germany), it’s kinda no wonder it may feel like doing business with a foreign country when operating in California.

-It’s common knowledge that there are a lot of regulations to be compliant with.
+It’s common knowledge that there are a lot of sales tax laws and regulations to be compliant with.
 And just like doing international business, success is dependent on learning all of the variable factors that are unique to its economic system.

 So, let’s breakdown California online sales tax into four basic areas that are important to understand.
 (You can also learn more in our video on this topic here):